128technology/docs/docs/cc_fips_conductor_install.md

     :::note
     Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).
     :::
-    - **Conductor Name:** The name of the Conductor system as a whole.
+    - **Conductor Name:** SSR devices follow a naming scheme akin to domain names (e.g., `specific.general`).
+As it relates to SSR devices, the leading name identifies the node and the trailing name identifies the name of the HA conductor or router pair.
 When referring to a running SSR software instance, it is identifiable by the full name; e.g., `test-conductor.conductor`.
-The full system name is reflected in the PCLI prompt.
+The full system name is reflected in the CLI prompt.

 4. On the **Password Setup** screen, create a password for the SSR Admin user.
-The administrator password must be at least 9 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
+The administrator password must be:
+  - At least 9 characters long
+  - Contain at least 1 uppercase letter
+    - At least 1 lowercase letter
+    - At least 1 number
+  - Cannot contain the username in any form
+  - Cannot repeat characters more than 3 times
   This operation is only performed on the standalone or first node in the HA peer, and the password must be entered twice.
 For supporting password information, see [Username and Password Policies](cc_fips_config_password_policies.md).
   :::note
   Resetting a password requires entering the old password.
 If a password is lost or forgotten and the account is inaccessible, the account cannot be recovered.
 Please keep password records accessible and secure.
   :::